jgillick/AVR-Libs/MultidropBusProtocol/README.md

 ```

 ### Another ending option
-The last node could also connect it's outgoing daisy line back to master, so that it
+The last node can also connect it's outgoing daisy line back to master, so that it
-will be alerted when all nodes have been addressed. (this is not implemented)
+will be alerted when all nodes have been addressed.

 ### Fun Fact
 The direction of the daisy lines are determined dynamically.
 The node will wait
-to see which side goes `high` and then assume that this side is the input line.
+to see which side becomes enabled and then assume that is the input daisy line.
-Note that it will save this direction to EEPROM and if a node is switched, master
-will need to send a reset message to reset the direction detection.